 Nathalie comes to Volans as a catch-all junior researcher supporting the rest of the team in their probe into the Inquiry and other business and change initiatives.

-She has a breadth of experience in the sustainability sphere after spending time interning at a CSR firm, ERM (an environmental, health, safety and risk consultancy) and most recently was pinched from Covestro by Louise after spending three months working for the Corporate Sustainability team at the headquarters in Germany.
+She has a breadth of experience in the sustainability sphere after interning at a CSR firm, ERM (an environmental, health, safety and risk consultancy) and most recently was pinched from Covestro by Louise after working for the Corporate Sustainability team in Germany.

-She has just graduated from the LSE, with a BSc. in Environment and Development focussed on human and social modern geographies such as migration, urbanisation and development trajectories.
+She recently graduated from the LSE, with a BSc. in Environment and Development focussed on human and social modern geographies such as migration, urbanisation and development trajectories.

 In her free time, she is an avid lacrosse player and dog agility handler to her surprisingly competitive West Highland White Terrier, enjoys cooking, travel and going to live music gigs.